 If you're asked about organ and tissue donation for transplantation

 If they had, the hospital staff will check with you that your loved one didn't change their mind before dying and that you don't object to the donation.
 If your relative or friend hadn't signed up to the register, medical staff will ask you to decide whether their organs should be transplanted.

 In Wales, everyone is deemed to have given their consent to organ donation unless they opt out in the NHS register.
-However, medical staff will still talk to you to make sure that your relative or friend didn't expressed any objections to organ donation before dying.
+However, medical staff will still talk to you to make sure that your relative or friend didn't express any objections to organ donation before dying.
 If the hospital staff can't contact family members, the donation will not go ahead.

 On our Useful websites when someone dies page, we have contact details for the NHS organ donation website.

-- Obtaining a medical certificate of the cause of death: Before you can register the death, a doctor has to issue a medical certificate of the cause of death.
+- Obtaining a medical certificate of the cause of death: before you can register the death, a doctor has to issue a medical certificate of the cause of death.

-- Post-mortem examinations: If it's not clear why your relative or friend died, a coroner might decide to perform an autopsy.
+- Post-mortem examinations: if it's not clear why your relative or friend died, a coroner might decide to perform an autopsy.

-- Coping with bereavement: Read about how to come to terms with losing someone close to you and what support is available.
+- Coping with bereavement: read about how to come to terms with losing someone close to you and what support is available.